PolySkills/Sewskii/README.md

--- u can change distance
+u can change distance and keybind just click ur mouse then click the key u set it too
--- keybind is q to go to the player
--- click also for it to work